timrettop/SynoUPS-SController/README.md

-# SynoUPS-SimpleController
+# SynoUPS-SController
-A simple tool, (currently only) to add battery testing automation to supported Synology NAS's setup with APC Back UPS.
+A simple UPS control tool, (currently only) to add battery testing automation to supported Synology NAS's setup with APC Back UPS.

 Synology DSM's UPS capability does not support periodically testing the UPS battery.
 APC Back UPS models do not have built-in self-testing, so this tool's focus is to do that.